cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **Under Armour Leggings** - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime or mountainous temperatures.

 [**Patagonia Houdini Alpine Jacket**](http://www.patagonia.com/product/mens-alpine-houdini-jacket/85191.html) - Found this on sale for half-off but the only catch was I had to get it in a color other than black.
-This whole minimal travel experiment has basically turned me into a goth so it was probably a blessing in disguise.
-Full jacket that packs down to the size of a soda can.
+This whole minimal travel experiment has basically turned me into a goth since black goes with everything so it was probably a blessing in disguise.
+Its a full jacket that packs down to the size of a soda can with only a quarter of the weight.
 For minimal travel, especially in SE Asia during monsoon season, its a must have.

 **2 Cotton Tanktops**